vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # How to set up users for connecting to the SFTP server

-1. Login to https://portal.vipps.no and click Bedriftsinfo under Bedrift and Organization name
+1. Login to https://portal.vipps.no and click `Bedriftsinfo` under your Bedrift and Organization name.

 ![Velg profil](images/01_velg_profil.png "Velg profil")